caiettia/Thesis-Project/project2/README.md

 parameters for our model than independent observations in the data set.
 All in all, regularization as it is seen below is done to improve the predictive power of our regression by manipulating the parameters of each model.

 ## Ridge
 Ridge regularization, referred to as L2, is a form of regularization that combats some of the shortcomings of Ordinary Least Squares (OLS) by controlling for the size of each estimator.
+Ridge allows us to particularly combat multi-collinearity.
 This is done through the minimization function:

 minimize $\frac{1}{n} \cdot \sum_{i=1}^n(\text{Residual}_i)^2 + \alpha \sum_{j=1}^p \beta_j^2$